Vermont vacation rental tax guide

 There are situations in which you aren’t required to collect lodging taxes in Vermont.
 For example, a guest who rents for a long term rather than a short term is exempt from short-term lodging taxes.

-In Vermont, accommodations purchased by buyers including the U.S. and Vermont governments and diplomatic and consular officials may be exempt from short-term lodging taxes.
-Make sure you always get a copy of an exemption certificate from an exempt entity.
+In Vermont, accommodations purchased directly by organizations including the U.S. and Vermont governments and diplomatic and consular officials are exempt from lodging taxes.

 After you’ve collected taxes from your guests, it’s time to file your tax returns with the Vermont Department of Taxes.
-In Vermont, you can file returns and pay tax online or via paper returns.
+In Vermont, you can file returns and pay tax online.
 The Vermont Department of Taxes allows credit card payments, but you may be charged convenience fees for this type of payment.

 When do I need to file my returns?